Need Help With Your Driving While Suspended Charge?

 Total Number of Citations for Driving While Suspended in New York State

-Data shows that New York law enforcement officials in 2022 issued more than 70,393 tickets for Aggravated Unlicensed Operation (AUO), also known as driving while suspended.
-This is an 11 percent increase over 2021, in which nearly 63,507 such tickets were written.
-In 2022, the most tickets for driving while suspended were issued in Suffolk County, with 11,817 tickets written.
-This is almost twice the next-highest county, Nassau, which handed out 6,424.
+Data from the Institute for Traffic Safety Management & Research shows that New York law enforcement officials in 2023 issued more 76,777 tickets for Aggravated Unlicensed Operation (AUO), also known as driving while suspended.
+This is a 10.8% increase over 2022, in which 70,393 tickets were written.

 The facts are clear: driving while suspended is a serious charge and the likelihood of getting caught is very high.
 A conviction for driving on a suspended license in New York can have a serious long-term impact on one’s life, including the ability to drive, obtain insurance, get a job, and more, in addition to the risk of jail time.

-Number of Aggravated Unlicensed Operation (AUO) tickets in New York State from 2014 to 2022.
+Graph illustrating the number of tickets for Aggravated Unlicensed Operation in NY from 2014 to 2023

 AUO FAQs